Pham2000/Lexical-Analyzer/README.md

 ## Environment:
-This program has been tested in the multi-platform lab and will run there.
+This program has been tested and run in cmd or terminal.

 ## Program workings:
 Program will be using a batch file to run a list of test files which will be analyze